sumanbhattarai/JAVA/OOP/Interface/ReadMe.md

   * When you implement an interface method , it must be declared as public .

-# DIfference between Interface and Abstract
+# Difference between Interface and Abstract

 |``` Abstract class```|	```Interface```|
 |---------------------|----------------|